-After all, my routine in LA has always been the same: see a few attractions, eat and drink lots, catch up with friends, maybe head to the beach, some work at WeWork, and host a meet-up.
+After all, my routine in LA is always the same: see a few attractions, eat and drink lots, catch up with friends, maybe head to the beach, do some work, and host a meet-up.

 But, one day, I just woke up, looked around, and said, “Ya know, I really like it here.
-I think I’ll extend my stay a bit longer.”
+I think I’ll extend my stay.”

 The more I visited, the more interesting places I discovered or was taken to, the more offbeat sights I saw, and the more I got to know the city.
 I learned its history.
 I learned how to get around, when to brave the traffic and when not to.
 I found markets and hole-in-the-wall taquerias and noodle shops.
 I had too many martinis at the historic Musso & Frank’s.